EMM software and knowledge buyers need to find the right product

 - How can we control content pushed out to a device?

-- How can IT treat all endpoint devices (laptops, phones, tablets and more) from one console?
+- How can IT handle all of the users' endpoint devices -- laptops, phones, tablets and more -- from one console?

 - How do we manage identity across many operating systems and web interfaces?